Marquette, Michigan: History

 During the 1850s, Marquette was linked by rail to numerous mines and became the leading shipping center of the Upper Peninsula.
 The first ore pocket dock, designed by an early town leader, John Burt, was built by the Cleveland Iron Mining Company in 1859.
 By 1862, the city had a population of over 1,600 and a soaring economy.

 In the late 19th century, during the height of iron mining, Marquette became nationally known as a summer haven.
 Visitors brought in by Great Lakes passenger steamships filled the city's hotels and resorts.

 South of the city, K. I. Sawyer Air Force Base was an important Air Force installation during the Cold War, host to B-52H bombers and KC-135 tankers of the Strategic Air Command, as well as a fighter interceptor squadron.
-The base closed in September 1995, and is now the county's Sawyer International Airport.
+The base closed in September 1995, and is now the county's Marquette Sawyer Regional Airport.

 Marquette continues to be a shipping port for hematite ores and, today, enriched iron ore pellets, from nearby mines and pelletizing plants.
 About 7.9 million gross tons of pelletized iron ore passed through Marquette's Presque Isle Harbor in 2005.

 The Roman Catholic Bishop Frederic Baraga is buried at St. Peter Cathedral, which is the center for the Diocese of Marquette.

 Lakeview Arena, an ice hockey rink in Marquette, won the Kraft Hockeyville USA contest on April 30, 2016.
 The arena received $150,000 in upgrades, and hosted the Buffalo Sabres and Carolina Hurricanes on October 4, 2016, in a preseason NHL contest.
 Buffalo won the game 2–0.

 Postal and philatelic history

-In addition to the Marquette #1 Post Office there is the "Northern Michigan University Bookstore Contract Station #384".
+In addition to the Marquette #1 Post Office, there is the "Northern Michigan University Bookstore Contract Station #384".

 The first day of issue of a postal card showing Bishop Frederic Baraga took place in Marquette on June 29, 1984, and that of the Wonders of America Lake Superior stamp on May 27, 2006.

 Geography and climate

 Geography

 According to the United States Census Bureau, the city has a total area of 19.45 sqmi, of which 11.39 sqmi is land and 8.06 sqmi is water.

 The city includes several small islands (principally Middle Island, Gull Island, Lover's Island, Presque Isle Pt.
 Rocks, White Rocks, Ripley Rock, and Picnic Rocks) in Lake Superior.
 The Marquette Underwater Preserve lies immediately offshore.

-Marquette Mountain, used for skiing, is located in the city, as is most of the land of Marquette Branch Prison of the Michigan Department of Corrections.
+Marquette Mountain, used for skiing in the winter and lift-serviced downhill mountain biking in the summer, is located in the city, as is most of the land of Marquette Branch Prison of the Michigan Department of Corrections.
 The town of Trowbridge Park (under Marquette Township), is located to the west, Sands Township to the south, and Marquette Township to the northwest of the city.